anitaonl/anita-grav/user/pages/04.blog/articles-2026/260908-liquid-network-bitcoin-hack/260908-liquid-network-bitcoin-hack.md

 You can not independently peg-out of the network.
 You require a member of the federation to convert L-BTC back to BTC.
 This need for an intermediary to peg-out was always the main criticism of Liquid.
 Despite owning a seed - exactly like in Bitcoin - you're not independent.
 Not your keys, not your coins.

-## Why did I use and advocate for Liquid?
+## Why did I use Liquid and advocate for it?

 A seed alone is not giving you full self-custody.
 Why did I as a self-custody advocate use Liquid myself and even more onboard people to wallets like [Aqua](https://my.cracktheorange.com/wallets/aqua-wallet/) or Misty Breez that use Liquid in the background to facilitate Lightning payments?